dagger/dagger/core/docs/extension_implementation.md

 The above process (described in greater detail below) is what's called the "runtime protocol".
 It's what enables the otherwise highly-generic, language-agnostic Dagger server to dynamically plug in resolver implementations written in arbitrary languages and/or frameworks.

 The protocol could thus be thought of as a way of "proxying" resolver calls out from the server to these dynamically loaded pieces of user code.
-It is optimized to maximize re-usability of BuildKit caching, with each resolver call being cached based exactly on its relevent inputs.
+It is optimized to maximize re-usability of BuildKit caching, with each resolver call being cached based exactly on its relevant inputs.

 There are currently two runtime implementations:
 1. Go